Phase estimation algorithm for the multibeam optical metrology: Results and Discussion

 \section{Results and Discussion}

-Fig.\,\ref{results} shows the measured intensities as functions of $\phi$.
-The data on D$_i$ is fit by the square of $i$th element of the output vector function given by Eq.\,(\ref{exp_out}):
+Figure\,\ref{results} shows the measured intensities as functions of $\phi$.
+The data on D$_i$ are fit by the square of $i$th element of the output vector function given by Eq.\,(\ref{exp_out}):

-where $a_i$ is the intensity scaling parameter; $b_i$ is the intensity bias simulating the interference visibility loss; $\lambda$ and $\mu$ are respectively phase scaling parameter and phase shift independent of $i$.
+where $a_i$ is the intensity scaling parameter; $b_i$ is the intensity bias simulating the interference visibility loss; $\kappa$ and $\mu$ are respectively the phase scaling parameter and phase shift independent of $i$.
+The fitting is done using the method of least squares.
+Note, that the same unitary transformation can be realized with the different sets of parameters.
+For details on fitting and determining the corresponding errors see SI and Methods.
 The phases $x_i$ determined from the fit are given by

-Despite the discrepancies described by the second term, we believe our data compare well with the theoretical plots depicted in Fig.\,\ref{signals_theory}.
-The results show that the interference can to a large extent be controlled notwithstanding the the complexity of the optical scheme.
-It can thus be reasonably considered that the optical framework provides the capacity of a small scale quantum computer.
-Nevertheless, such approach has its own limitations.
+where the second term is the error of fitting.
+Despite the discrepancies (which, as a matter of fact, are small as compared to $\pi$) described by the second term, our data compare fairly well with the theoretical plots presented in Fig.\,\ref{signals_theory}.
+The results show that the interference is controlled to the high degree in spite of the complexity of the optical scheme.
+Thus, the described optical platform proves to be capable to perform small scale unitary operations.

-One drawback of our experiment was the divergence of the interfering beams.
-The estimated angles between the beams are $\sim 10^{-3}$\,rad.
-Such divergence results in the complex interference pictures which can no longer be considered one-dimensional; the emerging effects are not taken into account by our model.
-Another shortcoming was the intensity fluctuations caused by the mechanical oscillations in the system.
-The latter, together with the intrinsic instability of the optical mounts, appear to cause the drift of $x_i$.

-In the future, we plan to practically realize the base-4 (ququart) version of the algorithm.
-To further our research we intend to employ a single-photon source.
-Apart from that, future work will also entail refining our theoretical model along with the further upgrade of the equipment.
-Namely, we aim to implement the machine learning algorithms to compensate the imprecision in adjustment of the optical elements.
+Note that our experiment is carried out in a multiphoton rather than in a single-photon regime which typically serves as a bedrock for the optical implementations of the quantum algorithms.
+At the same time, similarly to many existing quantum algorithms, the realized Fourier phase-estimation protocol relies on the wave interference effects although it does not utilize specifically quantum phenomena.
+As any lossless quantum computation, the Fourier transform is described by the unitary operator\,\cite{NielsenChuang}.
+We have constructed such a unitary operator through the specific arrangement of linear optical elements.
+It should be noted, however, that the discussed multiphoton approach does not support the algorithms relying on choosing between quantum alternatives (which takes place, for example, in the quantum random number generation procedure).